-• Avoid touching the implant area and vigorously rinsing the mouth.
+• Avoid touching the implant area and avoid vigorous mouth rinsing.
 Get adequate rest and avoid physical exertion and vigorous exercise for about a week.

 • Take Tylenol for pain relief, but do not take NSAIDs.